 My name is Christina, I am 30 years old and I live in Munich.
 But originally I come from the beautiful Lower Rhine, more precisely from Kempen.
 A small, sweet town where the largest St. Martin's procession in Germany takes place every year (but only marginally ...).

 I attended my first sewing course when I was 14 and from then on it was very clear: "I want to do something with fashion".
 This was followed by a school education as a clothing technology assistant and afterwards I studied clothing technology and completed a master’s degree in the field of "textile products".
 The focus was on materials science, cutting technology and of course "process engineering" (how do I sew something and with what).

-After that, I took a job as a production manager in southern Germany.
+Then I took a job as a production manager in southern Germany.
 My tasks included flying to the production countries and carrying out quality controls on site.

-Often I lay alone in the hotel and thought about the day.
+I often lay alone in the hotel and thought about the day.
 About the many people and the work and effort that is put into every single piece of clothing in these countries.

 All the best